Boris : Dear

 One of the standout tracks is “Memento Mori,” whose second movement shines.
 It’s dynamic, enthralling and utterly beautiful at times, teetering between full-throated vocals from the group and the same explosive, lingering power chords of gigantic sizes, but with more nuance, more restraint, cleaner and ultimately more narrow than what it sounds like.
 It’s effective use of structure and nuance.
 For an album that does so many things right, however, the closing title track seems a bit of a mystery.
 Lacking the vigor and intensity of tracks found before, it entertains and embodies a sludge metal aesthetic, which combined with its warbling noise rock layers comes off as an afterthought, something that could have been monstrous but didn’t take shape.

 With Dear, it’s commendable to hear an outfit that has elements of drone, harsh noise and shoegaze elements within almost all of their recent albums committing to a seismic, ear-shattering middle finger of a sound.
 It’s an album that’s meant to be heard as a whole, and as much as it flirts with constructs of warmth and gentler vocals, it’s still Boris on a cosmic warpath, escalating with reverb and neck-breaking, throttling soundscapes.
-It’s the sort of massive sound that Boris does well with.
-This is one of Boris’ strongest albums in recent memory.
+It’s the sort of massive sound that Boris does better than just about anyone.